Basil (Ocimum basilicum): “Tomato’s Best Friend”

 Keep It Alive

-- Do not water at night: cold and damp are anathema.
-If growing in the garden, start plants off indoors in mid-spring and put out in June or July.
+- Do not water basil at night: Cold and damp are anathemas.
+If growing in the garden, start plants off indoors in mid-spring and put them out in June or July.

 - Growing zones 4-10, but best grown as an annual.
 Leaves go black in the first frost.